logan169/logan169.github.io/_posts/2025-03-04-houdini-large-language-model-agent.md

 The integration of Large Language Models (LLMs) into professional creative software is rapidly transforming various industries.
 Recently, I explored agent-based LLM workflows and investigated how similar architectures could be applied within Houdini.
-This article introduces a proof of concept for setting up basic LLM agents setups in SideFX Houdini.
+This article introduces a proof of concept for setting up basic LLM agent setups in SideFX Houdini.
 Additionally, we will compare different LLM models, examine the challenges associated with such projects, and discuss strategies to address them.<!--more-->